NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 output-cloud-type arg (*string*) (default = all)
-    When bathymetry correction is used, return only the triangulated cloud of points where bathymetry correction was applied (option: 'bathy'), where it was not applied (option: 'topo', or the full cloud (option: 'all').
+    When bathymetry correction is used, return only the triangulated cloud of points where the bathymetry correction was applied (option:
+    'bathy'), where it was not applied (option: 'topo'), or the full cloud (option: 'all').

 .. |times| unicode:: U+00D7 ..
 MULTIPLICATION SIGN